sarthak4115/Sales-force-website-front-hand/README.md

 # Salesforce Web Pages Clone

-This project is a **clone of two web pages** from the official Salesforce website.
-It is created for educational purposes to practice front-end development skills such as HTML, CSS, and responsive design.

-## 🌐 Project Overview

-This project replicates the layout and design of two main pages from the Salesforce website.
-The focus was on accurately copying the structure, styles, and responsiveness of the original web pages.
+This is a front-end project where I have created **two duplicate web pages** of the Salesforce website using only **HTML** and **CSS**.
+The goal of this project was to practice layout design, responsiveness, and styling by mimicking real-world websites.

+## 📄 Files Included

+- `text.html` — Main HTML file containing the structure of the web pages.
+- `style.css` — CSS file for styling and layout.

 ## 🚀 Features

-- Fully responsive layout
-- Header, navigation bar, and footer
-- Images and icons replicated
-- Sections and design matched with original Salesforce pages
+- Clone of two Salesforce web pages (design only)
-- Clean and readable code structure
+- Clean and structured HTML & CSS
+- Realistic layout matching the original pages

 ## 🛠️ Technologies Used